Bobbi Katz

 A Rumpus of Rhymes “begs to be shared aloud,” according to Margaret C. Howell in School Library Journal.
 The selection of poems, from short rhyming couplets to longer verses, describe different loud noises that people or inanimate objects can make.
 These vary from the pop of bubblegum to the grinding din of a washing machine.
 Booklist correspondent Lauren Peterson noted that the book “offers plenty of opportunities for kids to be loud and silly.”
 In the New York Times Book Review, Marighy Dupuy wrote, “Bobbi Katz does everything right.
 Not only are her poems engaging and lively, but she puts the words themselves front and center.”
 Dupuy styled A Rumpus of Rhymes ”a celebration of onomatopoeia and delicious nonsense words.”

 Katz once told Contemporary Authors: “I write for children because I hope to join those writers and artists who delight, sensitize, and give hope to children.”
 She has led numerous poetry workshops for children, teachers, and librarians.
-She lives in upstate New York.
+She lived in upstate New York and died in 2022.